bobgautier/rjgtoys-xc/doc/source/getting.rst

     cd rjgtoys-xc
     python ./setup.py develop --user

-If you are using a virtualenv, you should omit the ``--user`` option.
+If you are using a virtualenv, you should omit the ``--user`` option used in these examples.